priye-1/OLAP_Dimensional_Modeling_for_Advanced_Analytics/README.md

 ### Results
 - The new Data Warehouse uses Bigquery for analytics and Business Intelligence which is more efficient than previous MySQL system.
-- The Reporting is built as One Big Table denormalised from Dimensional models
+- The Reporting is derived from One Big Table denormalised from Dimensional models
 - Sales Overview, Product Inventory, and Customer Reporting processes can now be carried out effectively to draw out insights